punneke/Be-Interactive/README.md

 MAIL_FROM_ADDRESS=null
 MAIL_FROM_NAME="${APP_NAME}"

+After that, rename it to ".env" and it should work.

 Starting the project:
 Go back to VSC, select terminal -> New Terminal.
 Now type: “php artisan serve” to start the project.
 After this, navigate to localhost:8000 on any browser to view the project.